Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Grading/index.md

 ### Why we're covering it

-To give you first hand experience in converting conceptual designs into actual grading and contstruction documents that can be put out to bid and an engineering contractor can read, interpret and build from for a real restoration project.
+To give you first hand experience in converting conceptual designs into actual grading and construction documents that can be put out to bid and an engineering contractor can read, interpret and build from for a real restoration project.

 ### Learning Outcomes